Genesis creation narrative: Supporters and critics

 The framework interpretation is held by many theistic evolutionists and some progressive creationists.
 Some argue that it has a precedent in the writings of Augustine of Hippo.
 Arie Noordzij of the University of Utrecht was the first proponent of the Framework Hypothesis in 1924.
 Nicolaas Ridderbos (not to be confused with his more well-known brother, Herman Nicolaas Ridderbos) popularized the view in the late 1950s.
 It has gained acceptance in modern times through the work of such theologians and scholars as Meredith G. Kline, Henri Blocher, John H. Walton and Bruce Waltke.
-Old Testament and Pentateuch scholar Gordon Wenham supports a schematic interpretation of Genesis 1 as described in the following quote.
+Old Testament and Pentateuch scholar Gordon Wenham supports a schematic interpretation of Genesis 1:

-It has been unfortunate that one device which our narrative uses to express the coherence and purposiveness of the creator's work, namely, the distribution of the various creative acts to six days, has been seized on and interpreted over-literalistically...
+It has been unfortunate that one device which our narrative uses to express the coherence and purposiveness of the creator's work, namely, the distribution of the various creative acts to six days, has been seized on and interpreted over-literalistically ...
 The six day schema is but one of several means employed in this chapter to stress the system and order that has been built into creation.
 Other devices include the use of repeating formulae, the tendency to group words and phrases into tens and sevens, literary techniques such as chiasm and inclusio, the arrangement of creative acts into matching groups, and so on.
 If these hints were not sufficient to indicate the schematization of the six-day creation story, the very content of the narrative points in the same direction.